 It is also important that we work with third parties whose values align with our own, such as catering suppliers Hopwells, who have a sector-leading sustainability programme.
 In order to minimise the number of steps taken from ground to plate, we buy our produce from local farmers and wholesalers as much as possible.

-We have always been proud to support and showcase our local and regional brewing scene, as well as local cider makers like Clifton’s Blue Barrel and Fairtrade local coffee roasters Stewarts.
+We have always been proud to support and showcase our local and regional brewing scene, as well as local ales and cider makers like Clifton’s Blue Barrel and Fairtrade local coffee roasters Stewarts.
+We are also proud supporters of SIBA’s Indie Beer campaign.

 On the brewing side, Castle Rock Brewery was one of the first real ale producers to be accredited with the nationally recognised SALSA standard (Safe and Local Supplier Approval).